A recipe for Chikenduza (Zimbabwe Candy Cake)! These thick, yeast-based cakes are topped with a bright pink icing for a fun and delicious treat.

 Disclosure: This post contains Amazon affiliate links.
 If you purchase something through the link, I may receive a small commission at no extra charge to you.

 Chikenduza, also known as Candy Cakes, are sweetened bread-like cakes from Zimbabwe.
 They have a texture similar to the sweet yeast bread popular here around the holidays and are traditionally the size of large muffins.
-Their Candy Cake name comes from the coating of a powdered sugar pink glaze over the tops.
-These cakes would have been perfect for Claire’s birthday party.
+The Candy Cake name comes from the coating of a powdered sugar pink glaze over the tops.

 These cakes are traditionally the size of jumbo muffins, so I used these large muffin cups.
 If you don’t have this size available, you can also use regular muffin tins or 1 (six inch) cake pan- cooking times may vary.

 I originally planned to use natural food coloring from beets to dye the icing pink.
 Unfortunately, I had an off batch that turned the water more brownish/yellow instead of red.
 If you are using natural food coloring, you may not need to add any water to the powdered sugar or only up to 1/2 a tablespoon.

 For artificial food coloring, you will only need a drop or two and up to a tablespoon of water to create a smooth glaze.
 If the glaze is too watery, add a little more powdered sugar.
 If it is too thick to drizzle, add a little more water.

 Adapted from Global Table Adventure and Fiso’s Kitchen

 - 1/2 cup (120 milliliters) lukewarm milk 105-115˚F